 Garmisch-Partenkirchen (German pronunciation: [ˈɡaʁmɪʃ paʁtn̩ˈkɪʁçn̩]) is a mountain resort town located in the province of Bavaria, southern Germany with a population of approximately 30,000 people.
-It is the administrative center of the district of Garmisch-Partenkirchen (abbreviated GAP), in the Oberbayern region, which borders Austria.
 The town is situated at the northern end of the European Alps near the borders of Austria & Switzerland.
 Close by is Germany’s highest mountain, Zugspitze, at 2,962 m (9,718 ft.).

 Gretl Uhl and her husband, Sepp, moved from Garmisch-Partenkirchen to Aspen, Colorado in 1953.
 After learning of President Eisenhower’s development of Sister Cities International, Gretl felt that a sister city relationship between her home town and her new home would be a perfect fit.
 In September of 1966 exchange visits happened, new friends were made, gifts were exchanged, and papers were signed, making Garmisch-Partenkirchen Aspen’s first sister city.
 Gretl was the first city coordinator for Aspen and Garmisch-Partenkirchen followed by Wolf Gensch, who moved to Aspen in 1970, and who also was from Garmisch.